Kavon Frazier

-Kavon Frazier (born August 11, 1994) is a former American football safety.
-He played college football at Central Michigan University.
+Kavon Frazier (born August 11, 1994) is an American former professional football safety who played in the National Football League (NFL) for the Dallas Cowboys, Miami Dolphins, and Las Vegas Raiders.
+He played college football for the Central Michigan Chippewas.

-Early years
+Early life

 Frazier attended Grand Rapids Christian High School, where he practiced football, basketball and track.
 In football, he was a three-year starter.
 As a junior, he was named to the all-conference team.
 He was a two-way player as a senior, registering 66 tackles, 858 rushing yards and 15 touchdowns, while receiving Division 3/4 All-state, Detroit Free Press All-Area and All-conference honors.

 In basketball, he helped lead the team to a pair of conference titles and a district title as a senior.

 College career

 Frazier accepted a football scholarship from Central Michigan University.
 As a freshman, he appeared in 13 games, collecting 36 tackles, 3 passes defensed, one interception and one forced fumble.
 He had 11 tackless and one pass defensed against Navy.

 As a sophomore, he appeared in 12 games (9 starts), registering 67 tackles (fourth on the team), 3 interceptions (tied for the team lead) and 5 passes defensed (tied for the team lead).
 He had 11 tackles (7 solos) against the University of Toledo.

 As a junior, he appeared in 13 games (3 starts), posting 58 tackles (fourth on the team), 34 solo tackles, 4 passes defensed and one fumble recovery.

 As a senior, he was the regular starter at strong safety, recording 108 tackles (led the team), 74 solo tackles (led the team), 4.5 tackles for a loss, 4 passes defensed, one interception and one blocked punt.
 He had 13 tackles against Oklahoma State University.
 He made 12 tackles against the University of Toledo.
 He is a member of Phi Beta Sigma fraternity.